clemsonciti/gpu-workshop/01-gpu-hello/hello_world_gpu.md

 2. Navigate to `~/gpu-workshop/01-gpu-hello`

-3. In a file called `hello_world.cu`, type out the following program:
+3. In the file called `hello_world.cu`, type out the following program:

     ```c
    	#include <stdio.h>